Vodka: History

 The "vodka belt" countries of Northern, Central, and Eastern Europe are the historic home of vodka.
 These countries have the highest vodka consumption in the world.

-Scholars debate the beginnings of vodka because there is little historical material available.
+Scholars debate the beginnings of vodka.
+There is little historical material available, but it has been linked to the Slavic world for centuries, with Poles and Russians disputing its creation.

 For many centuries, beverages differed significantly compared to the vodka of today, as the spirit at that time had a different flavor, color, and smell, and was originally used as medicine.
 It contained little alcohol, an estimated maximum of about 14%.
 Distillation techniques were developed in Roman Egypt by the 3rd century, but the description of aqua ardens ("burning water", i.e., alcohol) made by distilling wine with salt appears in Latin works only by the 12th century.
 The process was well known among European medieval chemists by about 1300.

 Poland

 The world's first written mention of the word wódka was in 1405 from Akta Grodzkie recorder of deeds, in the court documents from the Palatinate of Sandomierz in Poland.
 At the time, the word wódka referred to chemical compounds such as medicines and cosmetics' cleansers.
 The production of liquor begins in the mid-15th century, with varied local traditions emerging throughout Europe, in Poland as vodka (wódka or gorzałka).
 In the 16th century, the Polish word for the beverage was gorzałka (from the Old Polish verb gorzeć meaning "to burn"), which is also the source of Ukrainian horilka (горілка).
 The word written in Cyrillic appeared first in 1533, about a medicinal drink brought from Poland to Russia by the Russian merchants.

 In these early days, the spirits were used mostly as medicines.
 Stefan Falimierz asserted in his 1534 works on herbs that vodka could serve "to increase fertility and awaken lust".
 Wodka lub gorzałka (1614), by Jerzy Potański, contains valuable information on the production of vodka.
 Jakub Kazimierz Haur, in his book Skład albo skarbiec znakomitych sekretów ekonomii ziemiańskiej (A Treasury of Excellent Secrets about Landed Gentry's Economy, Kraków, 1693), gave detailed recipes for making vodka from rye.